CDU/CSU: Tensions in 2016–2021

 In June 2018, CDU and CSU Bundestag members held separate meetings on the topic of refugees, which was highly unusual.
 A fake Twitter account announced that CSU leader Seehofer had abolished the CDU/CSU alliance and that CDU vice chair Bouffier had called for a CDU in Bavaria.
-Many journalists published the news, which was interpreted by the Merkur as a sign that such events are considered no longer absurd or unlikely.
+Many journalists published the news, which was interpreted by the Münchner Merkur as a sign that such events are considered no longer absurd or unlikely.
 Political scientist Heinrich Oberreuter did not believe in Seehofer's threat to expand the CSU to the rest of Germany.
 Both parties aim essentially for the same voters.
 As separate parties in the general elections both would lose voters.
 The CSU would lose its unique selling point as a Bavarian party.
 With a CDU in Bavaria, the CSU would fall from 47 to 30 percent in Bavaria.

 A federal CSU was again discussed prior to the general elections of 2021.
 CSU leader Markus Söder was unhappy about the CDU decision to declare CDU leader Armin Laschet the chancellor candidate and successor of Angela Merkel.
 In September 2020, the CSU created online memberships for people not living in Bavaria.
 A survey in May 2021 foresaw that a federal CSU may win at least 9 percent of the votes, especially in Eastern Germany and among FDP voters.

 Both parties suffered heavy losses in elections after 2017.
 In the Bavarian state elections of October 2018, the CSU lost 10.5 percent.
 With 37.2 percent, this was its worst election result since 1950.
 In the federal elections of 2021, the CDU lost 7.9 percent and the CSU 1.0 percent of the (party list) votes.

+2025 comeback

+Following the federal election which was held on February 23, 2025, the CDU was projected to recapture the most seats in the German parliament, with the CDU/CSU alliance expected to return to power.
+CDU leader Friedrich Merz will most likely serve as the German chancellor.